joe-speedboat/workshop.container/17 Comprehensive review (ho).md

 * Verify the content

 ## Docker Automation Hero
-Look at the wikijs page mentioned above and try to get the
+Look at the wikijs page mentioned above and try to get the application up and running with `docker-compose`
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTEyMDQwNjg5NzcsLTEwNjc0NTE1MzNdfQ
+eyJoaXN0b3J5IjpbLTIxMzM5NjgwODUsLTEwNjc0NTE1MzNdfQ
 ==
 -->